 …after a workout.
 The perfect post-weight training repast has about 400 calories, with 20 to 30 grams of protein (to build new muscle) and 50 to 65 grams of carbohydrates (to repair old muscle).
 Peanut butter and jelly sandwiches or a small bowl of pasta with meat sauce fit that formula.
 Lean meats are a great low-calorie source of protein, and scientists at McMaster University in Hamilton, Ontario, found that eating more protein may reduce the fat around your midsection.
 People who ate 20 more grams of protein every day than the group average had 6 percent lower waist-to-hip ratios.
 Not sure which sources of the nutrient are best?
 Fear not!
 We’ve identified The 29 Best Ever Proteins for Weight Loss.

-Up Their Pasta
+They Power Up Their Pasta

 Pasta dishes falter most often not because of an excess of calories, but because of a lack of substantive nutrition.
 To get more out of red sauce dishes like this, consider adding any of the following ingredients to the mix to power up your next plate of pasta.